VirusTotal/yara/docs/yarapython.rst

 .. py:module:: yara

-.. py:function:: yara.compile(<source>, )
+.. py:function:: yara.compile(...)

   Compile YARA sources.

-One (and only one) of *filepath*, *source*, *file*, *filepaths* or *sources* must be provided.
+  One of *filepath*, *source*, *file*, *filepaths* or *sources* must be provided.
+The remaining arguments are optional.

   :param str filepath: Path to the source file.
   :param str source: String containing the rules code.
   :param file file: Source file as a file object.
-   :param dict filepaths: Dictionary where keys are namespaces and
+  :param dict filepaths: Dictionary where keys are namespaces and values are
-        values are paths to source files.
+    paths to source files.
-   :param dict sources: Dictionary where keys are namespaces and
+  :param dict sources: Dictionary where keys are namespaces and values are
-        values are string containing rules code.
+    strings containing rules code.
   :param dict externals: Dictionary with external variables.
 Keys are variable
     names and values are variable values.
+  :param boolean includes: True if include directives are allowed or False
+    otherwise.
+Default value: *True*.
+  :param boolean error_on_warning: If true warnings are treated as errors,
+    raising an exception.
+  :return: Compiled rules object.
+  :rtype: :py:class:`yara.Rules`
+  :raises YaraSyntaxError: If a syntax error was found.
+  :raises YaraError: If an error occurred.

+.. py:function:: yara.load(filepath)

+  Load compiled rules from a file.

+  :param str filepath: Path to the file.

-   :return: The compiled rules
+  :return: Compiled rules object.
-   :rtype: yara.Rules
+  :rtype: :py:class:`yara.Rules`
-   :raises ValueError: if the message_body exceeds 160 characters
-   :raises TypeError: if the message_body is not a basestring
+  :raises: **YaraError**: If an error occurred while loading the file.

 .. py:class:: Rules

+  Instances of this class are returned by :py:func:`yara.compile`  and represents a set of compiled rules.

-    .. py:method:: match(filepath, pid, data, externals, callback, fast, timeout, modules_data)
+  .. py:method:: match(filepath, pid, data, externals=None, callback=None, fast=False, timeout=None, modules_data=None)

+    Scan a file, process memory or data string.

+    One of *filepath*, *pid* or *data* must be provided.
+The remaining arguments are optional.

+    :param str filepath: Path to the file to be scanned.
+    :param int pid: Process id to be scanned.
+    :param str data: Data to be scanned.
+    :param dict externals: Dictionary with external variables.
+Keys are variable names and values are variable values.
+    :param function callback: Callback function invoked for each rule.
+    :param bool fast: If true performs a fast mode scan.
+    :param int timeout: Aborts the scanning when the number of specified seconds have elapsed.
+    :param dict modules_data: Dictionary with additional data to modules.
+Keys are module names and values are *bytes* objects containing the additional data.
+    :raises YaraTimeoutError: If the timeout was reached.
+    :raises YaraError: If an error occurred during the scan.

+  .. py:method:: save(filepath)

+    Save compiled rules to a file.

+    :param str filepath: Path to the file.
+    :raises: **YaraError**: If an error occurred while saving the file.